I was approached by another person who has read my work and wanted me to take their story and realize it through my style of poetry.

 But it’s over before either of us gets relief

-And I myself alone in my own bedroom
+And I find myself alone in my own bedroom

 I step over and around your landmines of lust and confusion